-- Definitions, distribution in the economy a macro perspective, aim of logistics - Micro dimensions of logistics - Materials Management v/s physical distribution - Service productivity, global service issues, service strategy development,
+- Understand definitions, distribution in the economy a macro perspective, aim of logistics - Understand micro dimensions of logistics - Understand materials Management v/s physical distribution - Understand service productivity, global service issues, service strategy development,

 Pedagogy: The teaching-learning of the course would be organized through lectures, tutorials, assignments, projects/ presentations and quizzes with emphasis on case studies.
 Faculty members strive to make the classes interactive so that students can correlate the theories with practical example.